Syeda-Umaima/NoonVision/README.md

 **Microphone not working:**
 - Check browser permissions
 - Ensure no other apps are using the microphone
+- Click the microphone button to start recording

 **Camera not working:**
 - Allow camera permissions